 The few months of planning before a wedding can be far from peaceful.
-Planning a wedding can be particularly difficult because it involves not only your future spouse, but your best friend, your new mother-in-law, your grandmother and your parish priest.
-Most couples start out trying not to hurt anyone’s feelings and to accommodate everyone’s idea of what your wedding day should be.
-Trying to negotiate the potential mine fields can turn a wedding into one of the most anxiety ridden events of your life.
+Planning a wedding can be particularly difficult because it involves not only your future spouse, but your family, your spouse’s family, your friends, and your parish Priest.
+Most couples start out trying to not hurt anyone’s feelings and to accommodate everyone’s idea of what your wedding day should be.
+Negotiating these potential mine fields can turn a wedding into one of the most anxiety-ridden events of your life.

-The problem is that people view weddings as a cultural event, not a religious one.
+One of the issues is that people view a wedding as a cultural event, not a religious one.
 And usually it is the cultural aspects of the wedding which rule the day and the religious aspects get lost in the shuffle.
-You may think you are planning your own wedding ceremony but more often than not, and without even knowing it, you are basing your plans on your mother’s wedding day, what you saw at a friend’s wedding, or images from your favorite movie or reality TV show.
+You may think you are planning your own wedding ceremony but more often than not, and without even knowing it, you are basing your plans on someone else’s wedding day, what you saw at a friend’s wedding, or images from your favourite movie or reality TV show.

 What will you be doing?

 Your marriage is first and foremost a sacrament.
-Through your wedding vows, you will reveal the loving presence of God as revealed through Christ and His Church.
+Through your wedding vows, you will make known the loving presence of God as revealed through Christ and His Church.
 You should be concentrating on the unity you will be bringing into your lives, your commitment, and the blending of two people into one.
-But, quite frankly, what many couples are concerned about on their wedding day is how they will enter the church and making sure the groom does not see the bride until the last possible second before the ceremony begins.

-The priest will help you plan your wedding liturgy.
-He will help you to look at the sacramental nature of this day.
+The Priest will help you plan your wedding liturgy.
+He will help you to see the sacramental nature of this day.
 He will discuss with you those things that will not be allowed to interfere with the sacredness of the ceremony.